cogment/cogment-doc/docs/reference/cli/index.md

 On macOS, it is possible that Cogment tries to open too many file handles.
 In this case, you'll get an error similar to `pipe creation failed (24): Too many open files`.

 You can access the current limit and update it using `ulimit -n`.
-The default version should be someting like 256, in most cases we found that Cogment requires 2048.
+The default version should be something like 256, in most cases we found that Cogment requires 2048.
 You can set the limit with the following command:

 ```console
 $ ulimit -n 2048